The Bravery (album)

-The Bravery is the debut album by New York indie rock band The Bravery, released in March 2005.
-It peaked at number 18 on the Billboard 200 and number 5 in the UK.
+The Bravery is the debut studio album by American rock band the Bravery, released on March 14, 2005, by Island Records.
+It peaked at number 18 on the US Billboard 200 and number 5 on the UK Albums Chart.

-The first single from the album, "An Honest Mistake", was released on February 28, 2005.
+The first single from the album, "An Honest Mistake", was released on January 31, 2005.
 The UK and Japanese releases of the album contain the bonus track "Hot Pursuit".
 The version on the Japanese edition is a different mix, featuring Gillian Conway (keyboardist John Conway's sister) on vocals, along with Sam Endicott.

 The track "Swollen Summer" is featured in the PlayStation 2 game, Gran Turismo 4.
 The Bravery opened up their set with this song at the July 27, 2008 Projekt Revolution concert held in the Nissan Pavilion in Bristow, Virginia.
-The song "Unconditional" is featured in the PlayStation 2 game, Tony Hawk's American Wasteland.
+The song "Unconditional" is featured in the 2005 game, Tony Hawk's American Wasteland.
 The song "An Honest Mistake" is featured in the video games True Crime: New York City and MVP Baseball 2005 (a remixed version by DJ Superdiscount can be found on Burnout Revenge).